Included In

 What Is Employment at Will?

-Employment At WillIn New York and New Jersey, employment at will is the principle that you can be fired from your job for virtually any reason, or even for no reason at all.
-It is the default rule in almost every state in the United States, including both New Jersey and New York.
-While this might sound harsh, there are many important exceptions that could give you legal protection if you are fired unfairly.
+Employment At WillAs our New Jersey employment lawyers can explain to you, employment at will is the principle that you can be fired from your job for virtually any reason, or even for no reason at all.
+It is the default rule in most states, including both New Jersey and New York.
+But, while employment at will might sound harsh, there are many important exceptions that could give you legal protection if you are fired unfairly.

 What Are They Key Exceptions to Employment at Will?